simplyequipped/pyjs8call/README.md

     pip3 install pyjs8call
     ```

 3. Launch JS8Call to configure audio and CAT interface settings.
+Launching the application and exiting normally will initilize the configuration file.

 &nbsp;